About the Vaccine

 Everybody will also be screened for potential allergic reactions before getting vaccinated, this is the same with any vaccine and is to ensure you can receive the vaccine safely.
 All vaccinators will have the training they need to deal with any rare cases of adverse reactions, and all venues will be equipped to care for people who need it – just like with any other vaccine.

 Q. I had a reaction to the Pfizer vaccine, will I be able to have another vaccine and will I be fully protected?

 The type of reaction you had will need to be assessed to be sure it is safe for you to have a different vaccine.
 If it is assessed as safe then we can give you a second dose with a different vaccine.
 With regards to whether it will provide effective protection, there is a trial that has just recently started recruiting in the UK specifically looking at that question so hopefully we will have some data on that in a few months’ time

 Q. Does the AstraZeneca Vaccine cause blood clots?

 On 7th April 2021, the MHRA and JCVI issued new advice, concluding a possible link between the AstraZeneca Vaccine and extremely rare blood clots.

 The benefits of vaccination continue to outweigh any risks, but the MHRA advises careful consideration be given to people who are at higher risk of specifc types of blood clots because of medical conditions.

-As of 31st March 2021 20.2 million doses of the AstraZeneca vaccine had been given in the UK, the MHRA had received 79 UK reports of blood clotting events alongside low levels of platelets following the first dose of the AstraZeneca vacccine, meaning the overall risk of these blood clots is approximately 4 people in a million.
+Up to 28th April 20201 34 million doses of the AstraZeneca vaccine had been given in the UK, the MHRA had received 242 UK reports of blood clotting events alongside low levels of platelets following the first dose of the AstraZeneca vacccine, meaning the overall risk of these blood clots is approximately 10.5 people in a million or 0.001%

 The data suggests there is a slightly higher incidence reported in the younger adult age groups.